There is nothing as humorous – or sad – as outdated laws. Every jurisdiction has them:

 In fact, under cover of terms like security, privacy, technology architecture, and “policy”, many organizations are stifling not just innovation, but also customer service, employee motivation, and ultimately profitability.

 These rules and regulations are felt no more keenly than in the areas of social media, marketing, and technology.
-While the preventers of innovation are doing their jobs, the smart and the quick organizations are reaping the benefits of social CRM, cloud computing/Software as a Service, community building, and collaboration.
-They are embracing the Facebook Generation, and the Facebook generation is embracing them.
+While the preventers of innovation are doing their jobs, the smart and the quick organizations are reaping the benefits of mobile, Social Media, Marketing Automation, CRM, Software as a Service, and more.
+They are embracing the mobile always-connected generation, and this generation is embracing them.

 Security Addendum: We aren’t advocating a disregard for security, privacy, and similar policies, but rather a recognition that in most organizations these concerns should be addressed in a way that encourages – not prevents – innovation.